-This unit concerns detailed examination of the physiology and behaviour of aquatic animals.
-Respiration, feeding and digestion, locomotion, osmoregulation, excretion, reproduction, endocrinology and neurophysiology are discussed in relation to the effects of natural and artificial environmental changes on physiological processes.
-Fundamentals of aquatic animal behaviour including memory, learning, conditioning and avoidance are examined.
+This unit exposes students to a detailed examination of the physiology of aquatic organisms, with an emphasis on fish and crustaceans.
+Development, growth, respiration, osmoregulation excretion, reproduction, endocrinology and sensory physiology are discussed in relation to the effects of natural and artificial environmental changes on physiological processes

 |Unit name||Aquatic Animal Physiology and Behaviour|

 |College/School||College of Sciences and Engineering

 Institute for Marine & Antarctic Studies

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).